Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Nexus Dashboard management IP = 172.25.74.144/24, Nexus Dashboard data IP = 192.168.100.10/24.
 Switch mgmt0 IP = 10.23.234.192/16

-Now, Switch management 0, also known as mgmt0, IP address is not part of subnets associated with either Nexus Dashboard interface.
-For this typical layer-3 reachability scenario, users must decide which Nexus Dashboard Interface will provide IP reachability to the switches, and therefore, will be used for switch onboarding and discovery.
+In this case, the Switch management 0, also known as mgmt0, IP address is not part of the subnets associated with either Nexus Dashboard interface.
+For this typical layer-3 reachability scenario, users must decide which Nexus Dashboard Interface will provide IP reachability to the switches, and therefore will be used for switch onboarding and discovery.

-To enable this use-case, do the following tasks:
+To enable this use case, do the following tasks:

 Graphical user interface, applicationDescription automatically generated